 This contradiction weakens the impact of the statement of commitment to community and victims of abuse.
-Holding domestic abusers to a different set of expectations as long as they didn’t commit the crime in their own backyard is not leadership – it’s a double standard, and a desire to do the bare minimum.
+Holding domestic abusers to a different set of expectations as long as they didn’t commit the crime in their own backyard is not leadership – it’s a double standard.

 “Time will tell which [personnel decisions] were right and wrong”

 These words double down on the notion that acquiring Osuna wasn’t already the wrong decision.
 It suggests that good behaviour will free the team from criticism and validate the move.
 Or worse, perhaps, is that it suggests winning another World Series is more important than taking a stand against domestic abuse.

 I realize this exercise may come off as nitpicking individual words and trying to extract meaning.
 The worst part of it isn’t the statement at all but that Osuna was so quickly able to find a team that would welcome him into its clubhouse.
 But in a small way, I feel the Astros missed an opportunity to be more thankful and understanding of its fans through these official communications.
 Instead, they ended up emphasizing the disconnect between the front office and fans: The calculated reality of making roster decisions versus expectations that go beyond the baseball field.